jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-3.md

 When a small and a big thing is called by the same name, they become like each other.
 The just man will be like the just State.
 A State is just when:

-- its three classes did their own business, and
+- its 3 classes did their own business, and
 - were temperate, valiant, and wise.